GaraziLS/Apuntes-SQL/SQL_project.md

 ## Summary report of courses and average grades

 We now want to get the average grade of each course.
 We'll select the courses and do a calculated field to get the average value, will import it from grades, and then we'll do the course joining.
-Finally, we'll group by course name and weill order the averages.
+Finally, we'll group by course name and we'll order the averages.

 ```
 SELECT